Pole Classes & Studios: How to Find the Right Fit

 What Makes a Pole Studio the "Right Fit"?

-You may not have a choice in studios if there's only one in your area, but the information in this section can still help you evaluate whether it's a good fit for you.
+You may not have a choice in studios if there's only one in your area, but the information in this section can still help you evaluate whether or not it's a good fit for you.
 If you feel that your only studio option is not going to meet your needs, learning at home might be a better choice, at least for now.

 On the other hand, if you're lucky enough to have more than one pole studio in your area, chances are there are enough differences between them that you'll find one that stands out as your best fit.
 Let's take a closer look at how to assess a studio based on your needs, not hype.